Superstition Mountain

 Superstition Mountain (Wi:kchsawa, Gakoḍk) is a prominent mountain and regional landmark located in the Phoenix metropolitan area of Arizona, immediately east of Apache Junction and north of Gold Canyon.
-It anchors the west end of the federally designated Superstition Wilderness Area and is a popular outdoor recreation destination, home to numerous trails for hiking and horseback riding.
+It anchors the west end of the Superstition Mountains (within the federally designated Superstition Wilderness Area) and is a popular outdoor recreation destination, home to numerous trails for hiking and horseback riding.
 The legend of the Lost Dutchman's Gold Mine centers around the mountain.

 Name

-Apache Junction resident and Superstition Mountain historian Tom Kollenborn reported the Pima people's name for the mountain (in the Oʼodham language) was "kakatak tamai", meaning "Crooked-Top Mountain".
+Apache Junction resident and Superstition Mountain historian Tom Kollenborn reported the Akimel O'odham's name for the mountain (in the Oʼodham language) was "kakatak tamai", meaning "Crooked-Top Mountain".
 The name "Superstition Mountains" first appears on a map produced in 1872, with the singular "Superstition Mountain" appearing on an 1874 map.
 A 1927 map shows both "Coronado Mountain" and "Monte de Espuma" for the mountain, while the USGS reports "Monte de la Expuma" as an alternative name.
 "Sierra de Espuma" is another reported name for the mountain, sometimes attributed to Francisco Vázquez de Coronado, but it is unlikely he saw the mountain.